GoogleCloudPlatform/gcsfuse/README.md

 GCS credentials are automatically be loaded using [Google application default credentials][app-default-credentials].
-If you haven't already done so, the easiest way to set up your credentials is to run the [gcloud tool][]
+If you haven't already done so, the easiest way to set up your credentials is to run the [gcloud tool][]:

     gcloud auth login